rundexter/documentation/source/includes/_modules.md

 }
 ```

-One of the downsides of working with APIs is that many of them have limits on how often you can use them.
-If you're using such a stingy API,  you need to be aware of how much data you can actually handle in a 60s long Dexter module.
+One of the downsides of working with APIs is that many of them are rate limited.
+This poses a problem if you're trying to handle an arbitrary amount of data in the 60s time window allotted to a Dexter module.
+If you're in a situation where you're not sure if you can handle all the data you've been given, `replay()` can help you out.

-Replay is the tool to use if this occurs.
 Calling replay will rerun the current module with the exact same inputs it was originally given.
 By using the App's global state management tools, your module can keep running until it finishes what it set out to do.

 Some other scenarios where replay might be useful:
 * Waiting for an API endpoint to become available